thomastay/personal-blog/content/pony_actors_no_stacks.md

     main.printResult(newVal)
 ```

 I've tried to keep this example as simple as possible for those new to Pony.
-In the footnotes I've also implemented this function in other ways.
+Personally, I wouldn't implement it this way, I would use Promises.
+In the footnotes I've also implemented this function in two other ways, to show you how it can be done.
 [3]

 # Conclusion